jan-nie/dhbw-framgang/SRS/SoftwareRequirementsSpecification.md

 (n/a)

 #### 3.8.3 Software Interfaces
-The app will be runnable on Java 17 and higher.
+The application will be runnable on Java 17 and higher.

 ### 3.9 Licensing Requirements